gaellafond/time-tracker/README.md

 calculating how much time was spend on various projects.

 All data logged in **100% confidential**.
-I wanted to be able to use it to track time spend on tasks unrelated to work, such as calling mum, going for a walk, etc. without worrying about been ask to justify those activities.
+I wanted to be able to use it to also track time spend on tasks unrelated to work, such as calling mum, going for a walk, etc. without worrying about been ask to justify those activities.

 ## Installation

 Copy the file [`target/time-tracker.html`](https://github.com/gaellafond/time-tracker/raw/master/target/time-tracker.html) on your computer and load it on a web browser.
 Use `Right Click` and `Save link as...` to download the file.

 The Time Tracker uses local storage in your browser to save your times and so **your data only exists on your computer** in the one browser that you ran the app.
 If you open the